archhaskell/habs/README.md

 Please note that this will build *all* the packages in the repo, which probably is a waste of time for most people.
 It's much easier to add the [ArchHaskell repo](https://wiki.archlinux.org/index.php/Haskell#ArchHaskell_repository) of pre-built packages.
 There is also no need to build all packages in order to build a single one, please see the [documenation of cblrepo](https://github.com/magthe/cblrepo) for more details on how to add and update packages.

+First note that you will need the following packages installed to proceed:

+    # pacman -S docker devtools arch-install-scripts reflector git

-First clone the database in this repository:
+Then clone the database in this repository:

     % git clone git://github.com/archhaskell/habs.git
     % cd habs